jeffej05/PacingAutomation/README.md

 4.)
 Excel Export- The weekly report features an excel file containing pivot tables and manipulated datasets.
 The program will automatically write these excel files for us.
 In the future I would love to include more graphs to visualize under-delivery via matplotlib or seaborn.

 5.)
-Word Export- The weekly report features an email that lists all the current accounts that show under-delivery risk as well as updated notes sent by account executive on what is being done to mitigate this risk and if things have improved.
-The program will automatically write out this email into a word doc so it can be reviewed by the report owner just in case the owner wants to add any additional comments.
+Word Export- The weekly report features an email that lists all the current accounts that show under-delivery risk as well as updated notes sent by the various account executive on what is being done to mitigate this risk and if things have improved regarding late creatives.
+The program will automatically write out the majority of this email into a word doc so it can be reviewed by the report owner just in case the owner wants to add any additional comments.

 6.)
-Google Sheets Export- The program will push the "late creative" pivot into Google Sheets via gspread so Account Executives can add in their weekly notes and comments regarding the status of their accounts.
+Google Sheets Export- The program will push the current report's "late creative" pivot into Google Sheets via gspread so Account Executives can add in their weekly notes and comments regarding the status of their accounts.

 6.)
 Email Automation- The program will log into the users' email account, create an email subject and body, and attach the excel and word documents that were previously created, and will send it to the report owner.

 6.)
 Cron Job- The report is sent out every Monday and Thursday at around 11am.
 A cron job was set up in the terminal to mimic this execution schedule.
+Currently, the cron job is only linked to my workstation but in the future, we can run the job on a 24/7 server.